-The second workshop this week therefore continued the dialogue started in 2015 by furthering advance mutual understanding between both mining and cable sectors by exchanging information and elaborating practical measures to avoid interference between legitimate activities and thus implementing the 'due regard' obligation under the Convention.
+The second workshop this week therefore continued the dialogue started in 2015 by furthering advance mutual understanding between both mining and cable sectors by exchanging information and elaborating practical interference measures to avoid legitimate activities between and thus implementing the 'due regard' obligation under the Convention.
 The task therefore of the workshop was to identify the elements of a practical toolkit to facilitate effective coordination between legitimate uses of the high seas and activities in the Area.
-The workshop benefitted from the participation of actors from the submarine cable industry, the contractors with the Authority, representatives from sponsoring States, judges of international courts and tribunals, members of the LTC of the Authority, former members of the Commission on the

-Limits of the Continental Shelf, renowned academics and other stakeholders, all gathered under one roof.
+The workshop benefitted from the participation of actors from the submarine cable industry, the contractors with the Authority, sponsoring representatives from States, judges of international courts and tribunals, members of the LTC of the Authority, former members of the Commission on the Limits of the Continental Shelf, renowned academics and other stakeholders, all gathered under one roof.